meribold/dotfiles/home/vim/README.md

     anything ever since I started using [rhysd's clever-f.vim plugin][1] a [long time ago][2].
 What a waste.
 *   [`common.vim`][] is too big.
 Split it into several files.
-*   `common.vim` is too big.
-Split its contents into multiple files?
 *   Add `minimal.vim` vimrc file that's used for `git commit` and
     <kbd>Ctrl</kbd>-<kbd>X</kbd> <kbd>Ctrl</kbd>-<kbd>E</kbd> in Bash?
 *   Fix warnings when doing `vim -u NORC`.